All Episodes

 He's very kind.

-He does all the time.
+He does all the things.

-You know what the interesting thing is.
+You know what the interesting thing is?

 I was still talking, but go ahead.